reginakhalil/OS_assignment4/README.md

 For development, you will need a linux operating system.
 If you do not have the linux OS, you can install VirtualBox and Ubuntu on your device.
 You will also need a text editor of your choice (Notepad++ recommended for Windows users and SublimeText recommended for Mac users), and Git.

 ### Installing
+- Installation of Git
+Install or update to the latest version of [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 - Installation of VirtualBox:
 	1. Visit [VirtualBox Website](https://www.virtualbox.org/)
 	2. Click on "Download VirtualBox 6.1"